 Orcas and Humans

-Orcas are amongst the world’s most feared predators.
+Orcas are among the world's most feared predators.
 These marine creatures belong to the Delphinidae family, which comprises different kinds of oceanic dolphins.
 In fact, the orca is the biggest member of this group.
 Some of the others include the Pygmy Killer Whale, False Killer Whale, and the Melon-headed Whale.

-Reasons Why Orcas are Called Killer Whales
+Reasons Why Orcas Are Called Killer Whales

 Orcas Named as Killer Whales by Spanish Sailors

-Orcas are Efficient Hunters
+Orcas Are Efficient Hunters

 Carousel Fishing